776th Expeditionary Airlift Squadron: Pacific Air Forces

 While the squadron supported Operation Power Pack, it was also rotating crews for missions in Southeast Asia.
 It moved to Tachikawa Air Base, Japan on 26 December 1965 to augment the airlift operations of the 315th Air Division, the manager of airlift operations for Pacific Air Forces.
 At the end of March 1966, it was assigned to the 314th Troop Carrier Wing and joined the wing at Ching Chuan Kang Air Base, Taiwan on 1 April.

 The squadron conducted combat airlift into Vietnam, transporting troops, equipment, and supplies to various bases in Southeast Asia.
 Squadron crews rotated to Cam Ranh Bay Air Base and Tan Son Nhut Airport to fly missions.
 In January 1967 it participated in Operation Junction City.
 It flew shuttle missions to Bangkok and Tuy Hoa.

 In 1968 the squadron supported the Siege of Khe Sahn, and Operation Delaware, the A Shau Valley Campaign.
 It also supported, Operation Banish Beach.
 In 1969, Operations Commando Twist and Commando Image and operations at Katum, Bu Prang and An Hua.
 In 1971 it supported Operations Lam Son 719 and 720.
 At the end of May 1971, the 314th Tactical Airlift Wing moved without personnel to Little Rock Air Force Base to replace the 64th Tactical Airlift Wing there, while its personnel and equipment were transferred to the 374th Tactical Airlift Wing, which moved on paper from Naha Air Base.

 In 1973 it participated in the Battle of An Loc, Republic of Vietnam (Easter Airlift).
 Squadron detachments operated From Tan Son Nhut, U-Tapao Royal Thai Navy Airfield, and Nakhon Phanom Royal Thai Navy Base, Thailand.
 On 28 January 1973 a crew from the squadron and a crew from the 345th Tactical Airlift Squadron flew into Hanoi to bring a North Vietnamese delegation back to Tan Son Nhut Airport near Saigon.
 In November 1973, the 374th Wing and the squadron moved to Clark Air Base in the Philippines.

 As Saigon fell in April 1975, the squadron airlifted Vietnamese orphans from the city during Operation Baby Lift.
 On 29 April 1975 a C-130 with a crew from the 776th was hit by rocket/mortar fire, causing the aircraft to catch fire while taxiing to pick up passengers for evacuation.
 This event essentially ended the fixed wing air evacuation.
 The crew evacuated the aircraft and joined the only other plane at the airport, flown by a 21st Tactical Airlift Squadron aircrew.
 This departing flight was the last fixed wing aircraft to leave carrying refugees out of Tan Son Nhut as Saigon was being overrun by the North Vietnamese.
 The squadron was inactivated in July 1975.

-Expeditionary operations
+Twenty-first century

-Activated as a C-130 Hercules airlift squadron as part of the Global War on Terrorism.
-The squadron has participated in Operation Enduring Freedom and Operation Iraqi Freedom.
+The squadrons was activated as a C-130 Hercules airlift unit in 2002.
+The squadron has participated in the War in Afghanistan (2001-2021) and the Iraq War (U.S. involvement phase, 2003-10).